It’s not rocket science, it’s data science

 The result: a new way to look at growth

 Once we’ve classified users into ‘churned’ and ‘active’ groups, we can calculate net growth, which reflects the growth of our active customer base.
-Based on the example definition, we can see how the model suggests that our active customer base has grown over time.
-In contrast to the standard view of customer growth (where we simply consider the total number of customers), only around half of our customer base would be considered ‘active’.
+Based on the example definition, the model suggests that our active customer base has grown over time.
+In contrast to the standard view of customer growth (where we simply consider the total number of customers), we can compare how many of our customers are considered ‘active’ vs ‘churned’.

 Empowered by autonomy.